yclas/guides/docs/Yclas-self-hosted-installation-insatallation.md

 -   Login in Admin Panel, create some Categories and Locations

--   You are all ready to start!
+-   You are all ready to start.

 Note: To install it, you will need a Database and a Username created in your hosting.
 Follow [this link](https://guides.yclas.com/#/Yclas-self-hosted-installation-mySQL-database) to learn how to create a MySQL Database.